2020PB/police-brutality/reports/New York.md

 During a July 16th protest on the Brooklyn Bridge, police made a series of violent arrests, including shoving, tackling, striking and kneeling on protestors.
 In addition, the end of the first clip shows a protestor with a shoe tied around her mouth.
 The second clip shows several officers holding a protestor off the ground; one officer holds the protestor by her hair.

-tags: shove, tackle, strike, kneel, arrest, inhumane-treatment
+tags: shove, tackle, strike, knee, arrest, inhumane-treatment

 id: ny-newyorkcity-94